Elias M. Stein: Biography

 a maximal function), Stein complementary series representations, Nikishin–Pisier–Stein factorization in operator theory, the Tomas–Stein restriction theorem in Fourier analysis, the Kunze–Stein phenomenon in convolution on semisimple groups, the Cotlar–Stein lemma concerning the sum of almost orthogonal operators, and the Fefferman–Stein theory of the Hardy space $H^1$ and the space $BMO$ of functions of bounded mean oscillation.

 He wrote numerous books on harmonic analysis (see e.g. [1,3,5]), which are often cited as the standard references on the subject.
 His Princeton Lectures in Analysis series [6,7,8,9] were penned for his sequence of undergraduate courses on analysis at Princeton.
 Stein was also noted as having trained a high number of graduate students.
-According to the Mathematics Genealogy Project, Stein had at least 52 graduate students—including the Fields medalists Charles Fefferman and Terence Tao—some of whom went on to shape modern Fourier analysis.
+According to the Mathematics Genealogy Project, Stein had at least 52 graduate students—including the Fields Medal recipients Charles Fefferman and Terence Tao—some of whom went on to shape modern Fourier analysis.

 His honors included the Steele Prize (1984 and 2002), the Schock Prize in Mathematics (1993), the Wolf Prize in Mathematics (1999), and the National Medal of Science (2001).
 In addition, he had fellowships to National Science Foundation, Sloan Foundation, Guggenheim Foundation, and National Academy of Sciences.
 Stein was elected as a member of the American Academy of Arts and Sciences in 1982.
 In 2005, Stein was awarded the Stefan Bergman prize in recognition of his contributions in real, complex, and harmonic analysis.
 In 2012 he became a fellow of the American Mathematical Society.